David-SWUSA-RISCOS/YASDOE/docs/md/dos/yasfs.md

 The root block of YASFS gives the locations of the free-space map, the root directory, and the information on the logical volume.
 It also contains the offset on the physical media to either the rootblock of the next YASFS volume on the same volume, or a forign partition type, or 0 for this being the last partition.

-The root block may be anywhere in the first 8192 physical sectors of the storage device.
+The root block may be anywhere in the first 8192 physical sectors of the volume.
 The structure of the root block is:
 ```c
 typedef struct {
   UINT32 Magic;    /* Magic number, should be the ASCII string "YASF". */